Beef stew is one of the best dishes to have on a cold winter day. It’s hearty, filling and warming from the inside.

 * Caraway seeds are mostly known in the States as a flavoring for Rye bread.
 However, their warm and earthy flavor complements any meat stew.
 If you’re partial to their flavor, use a lesser amount in the first time you make the stew, and then adjust according to your taste.

 * Though they resemble blueberries in their shape and color, juniper berries are actually not real berries, but a type of seed cone of the juniper bush.
 They are mainly known for flavoring Gin, but they are also used to flavor meat stews.
-They can be quite bitter, so make sure not to add more than a few to the pot.
+They can be quite bitter, so use them in moderation.

 Prep time: 20 minutes